ofiwg/libfabric/man/fi_eq.3.md

 };
 {% endhighlight %}

-  Connection request events are of type FI_CONNREQ.
+  A connection request (FI_CONNREQ) event indicates that a remote endpoint wishes to establish a new connection to a listening, or passive, endpoint.
 The fid is the passive endpoint.
-Information regarding the requested endpoint's capabilities and attributes are available from the info field.
+  Information regarding the requested, active endpoint's capabilities and attributes are available from the info field.
 The application is responsible for freeing this structure by calling fi_freeinfo when it is no longer needed.
 The fi_info connreq field